rahimshahid/healthapp-softec/README.md

     is not available in the application.
 Includes custom step detection logic to be used with accelerometer sensor.

 2-  UI
-    Custom Slider View to track current day steps.
+    Custom Views to track current day steps.
 Graphs and charts to show trends.
 Its just so awsome.

 3-  Firebase Backend
     To provide authentication and database functionality.